Computer Sciences

 4.3

 After conducting functionality testing, it is analysed that the program is working according to the requirements and expectations.
 The control structures of the program are properly working.
 They execute relevant blocks of code after a user specifies the option.
-There are no unhandled exceptions in the program, which affects the functionality of the program.
+There are no unhandled exceptions in the program that affect its functionality.
 The program is displaying correct confirmation messages.
 The flow of the program is accurate.
 However, the program still needs some improvements listed below:

 1. In this software version, the questions are stored in an array, and they are static.
 The program should be more dynamic.
 The questions and their answers should be properly stored in the database.
-There should be proper database connectivity code implemented and tested.
+A proper database connectivity code should be implemented and tested.

 2. The program should use a dynamic data structure to store the questions and their answers.
-This will improve the performance of the program.
+This will improve the program’s performance.

 3. There should be a proper admin section.
 Admin can manage the members.
 He can add, delete and modify the questions.